Hasatori/Testspector/README.md

 * [No conditional logic](https://ooh3dpsdytm34sfhws63yjfbwy--github-com.translate.goog/Hasatori/Testspector/blob/master/doc/Practices.md#podminena-logika)

 ### Architecture
-Architecture of the plugin was designed in a way that it supports implementation for any unit testing framework that is currently supported by IntelliJ IDEA platform.
-With architecture it is same case as with the best practices documentation.
-I copied it from my master thesis, only UML diagrams are in
+The architecture of the plugin was designed in a way that supports implementation for any unit testing framework that is currently supported by the IntelliJ IDEA platform.
+With architecture, it is the same case as with the best practices documentation.
+I copied it from my master thesis, only UML diagrams are in English
-* [Architecture translated by Google in English](https://ooh3dpsdytm34sfhws63yjfbwy--github-com.translate.goog/Hasatori/Testspector/blob/master/doc/Architecture.md) - translation is quite good but totally wrong at times
+* [Architecture translated by Google in English](https://ooh3dpsdytm34sfhws63yjfbwy--github-com.translate.goog/Hasatori/Testspector/blob/master/doc/Architecture.md) - translation is quite good but wrong at times
 * ![Architecture description in czech](./doc/Architecture.md)

 I am currently working on translation.
 In the meantime please use the translation from google.

 ## Supportability

-Plugin currently supports IntelliJ IDEA ultimate versions 2019.2 (192) - 2020.3.3 (211)
+The plugin currently supports IntelliJ IDEA ultimate versions 2019.2 (192) - 2020.3.3 (211)

 # Install
 Install the plugin by going to ``Settings -> Plugins -> Browse repositories`` and then search for **Testspector**.